-A. Maximise the chances of capturing packaging for either reuse or high quality recycling and
+Maximise the chances of capturing packaging for either reuse or

-B. Have a material that can be recycled without significant technical challenges when we do capture it.
+Have a material that can be recycled without significant B. technical challenges when we do capture it.

 From a material perspective this is not as simple as just understanding the materials we use within a pack so that we can place a claim on the pack that it is 100% recyclable.